precice/precice.github.io/pages/docs/configuration/configuration-acceleration.md

 </acceleration:IQN-ILS>
 ```

-For quasi-Newton, the configuration is more involved and requires some attention to achieve good performance.
-In the following, we list the options and parameters to be chosen and give hints on good combinations of choices:
+For quasi-Newton, the configuration is more involved.
+We provide robust default values for all options, however.
+In the following, we list all (optional) options and parameters and give hints on good combinations of choices:

 * Pick a quasi-Newton variant from the following choices: <tt>IQN-ILS</tt> (aka.
 Anderson acceleration), <tt>IQN-IMVJ</tt> (aka. generalized Broyden). `IQN-ILS` is simpler to start with.
 * If parallel coupling is used and, thus, several primary data fields are configured, an equal weighting between them has to be ensured.
 This is done by defining a <tt>preconditioner</tt>.
 As <tt>type</tt>, we recommend to use `"residual-sum"`.